-Five programs will play a vital role in the success of Stockham's plan.
+Five programs will play a vital role in the success of Hordville's plan.
 These programs are:

-- 1. Zoning Regulations-updated land use districts can allow the county to provide direction for future growth. - 2.
+- 1. Zoning Regulations-updated land use districts can allow the village to provide direction for future growth. - 2.
 Subdivision Regulations-establish criteria for dividing land into building areas, utility easements, and streets.
 Implementing the Transportation Plan is a primary function of subdivision regulations. - 3.
-Plan Maintenance-an annual and five-year review program will allow the county flexibility in responding to growth and a continuous program of maintaining the plan's viability. - 4.
-Housing Study A Housing Study will be critical to use in direct relationship to the Comprehensive Plan due to the need for housing issues in the county.
-The study will help guide the county in the redevelopment and future development of housing throughout the county and all of the communities in Hamilton County. - 5.
-Strategic Plan A Strategic Plan will assist in identifying future economic development strategies that will tie into the overall planning effort of the county.
+Plan Maintenance-an annual and five-year review program will allow the village flexibility in responding to growth and a continuous program of maintaining the plan's viability. - 4.
+Housing Study A Housing Study will be critical to use in direct relationship to the Comprehensive Plan due to the need for housing issues in the village.
+The study will help guide the village in the redevelopment and future development of housing throughout Hordville. - 5.
+Strategic Plan A Strategic Plan will assist in identifying future economic development strategies that will tie into the overall planning effort of the village.
 It will be critical to work with this document and the Plan in unison.